-The proposed onsite local access and collector roads will be provided with a width sufficient for parallel parking on one side.
+The proposed onsite local access road will provide public on-street parking on both sides.
 Off-street/on-lot parking will also be provided by garages and private driveways for each residential lot.
-The minimum parking standard for this single-family project is 2 stalls per dwelling unit, and that standard will be exceeded as the site plan is currently proposed.
+The minimum parking standard for this single-family project is 2 stalls per dwelling unit, and that standard will be exceeded.